ns1/cert-manager-webhook-ns1/README.md

 [docs](https://docs.cert-manager.io/en/latest/tasks/issuing-certificates/ingress-shim.html)
 on "ingress shims".

-The gist of it is adding some an annotation and a `tls` section to your Ingress definition.
+The gist of it is adding an annotation, and a `tls` section to your Ingress definition.
 A simple ingress example is below.
 We use the `ingress-nginx` ingress controller, but it's the same idea for any ingress.